Explore the Natural Wonders of Central Oregon

-Sunriver is an incredible jump off place to explore nearby trails and those a short drive away.
-Alpine lakes, majestic Ponderosa pines, breathtaking waterfalls, volcanic vistas and incredible mountain views await beginning to advanced hikers.
+Sunriver is the perfect jump off place to explore nearby trails and those a short drive away.
+Alpine lakes, majestic Ponderosa pines, breathtaking waterfalls, ancient lava flows, and marvelous mountain views await beginning to advanced hikers.

-- Pack a backpack with snacks, water, First Aid kit, extra clothes and socks and a flashlight.
+- Pack a backpack with food, water, First Aid kit, whistle, extra clothes and socks and a flashlight.
+Take a hiking GPS.

 - Tell someone where you are going and when you expect to be back.